Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

 memory management within the Luau runtime.
 This guide serves as a comprehensive resource for mastering Luau's garbage collection, enabling developers to create efficient and responsive applications.

+If you would like to challenge yourself with what you learned in this guide, here is a [quiz](LuauGarbageCollectionQuizPart1.md) you can take.

 ## Reference

 1. **Garbage Collector Implementation**